 - Tofu: You’ll need firm tofu for the vegan ricotta cheese in this vegan lasagna.
 It is super simple to make, just crumble it up after pressing to remove some the moisture and then mix it with nutritional yeast, parsley, and basil.

 - Nutritional Yeast: This is the secret ingredient that adds cheesy flavor to the ricotta and the cashew cream sauce without the cheese, of course!
 I buy nutritional yeast in the bulk bin at our local coop.
 However, you should be able to find it at most grocery stores like Marianos, Whole Foods, Sprouts, etc.

 - Cashews: To create the cashew cream sauce, you’ll puree raw cashews in a blender with broth, nutritional yeast, and soy sauce.
 This super simple cashew cream adds some of the fat to this vegan lasagna that you would normally get from cheese in traditional lasagna.
 That extra fat makes it more filling and rich.

-- Marinara Sauce: Since you are already making a ricotta and cashew cream sauce, I just buy a store-bought pasta sauce for the red sauce in this vegan lasagna.
+- Tomato Sauce: Since you are already making a ricotta and cashew cream sauce, I just buy a store-bought pasta sauce for the red sauce in this vegan lasagna.
 I really like this one from Rao’s.

 - No-Boil Lasagna Noodles: Save yourself from washing an extra pot and use no-boil lasagna noodles!